 So he got behind the wheel and I got in beside him and he tried to start the motor and it wouldn’t start.
 And it wouldn’t start.
 So I jumped out, opened the hood, took a bobby pin out of my hair, and in two minutes flat I had it fixed.
 All the nurses started applauding.
 I took a bow.
 And we drove off in a blaze of glory.
 It was my finest hour.”

-That may be just about the most adorable image ever: 65-year-old Spencer Tracy, and 58-year-old Katharine Hepburn, behind the wheel of a snappy little sports car, speeding off to the applause of several nurses after Kate successfully MacGyver-ed the engine.
+The image of 65-year-old Spencer Tracy and 58-year-old Katharine Hepburn behind the wheel of a snappy little sports car, speeding off to the applause of several nurses after Kate successfully MacGyver-ed the engine, is priceless.

 Guess Who's Coming to Dinner: A Final Tracy/Hepburn Pairing